WorldFishCenter/peskas.kenya.data.pipeline/README.md

 ## Getting Started

-This package uses a configuration file (`config.yml` in the `inst/` directory) to manage environment-specific settings and connections.
-To get started, familiarize yourself with the package structure, particularly the `R/` directory where the main functions are located.
+This package uses a configuration file [`config.yml`](inst/config.yml) to manage environment-specific settings and connections.
+To get started, familiarize yourself with the package structure, particularly the [`R`](R) directory where the main functions are located.

 Each function typically reads the configuration using `read_config()` to access necessary parameters.
 To work on this package locally, you’ll